-AdRoll is a technology company that offers advertisers retargeting products for cross-platform, cross-device display advertising.
-Their Head of Creative, Chris Staton, manages the marketing web team, which includes a front-end web developer and a hybrid front- and back-end web developer.
+AdRoll Group is on a mission to help businesses challenge established brands and grow online.
+Adroll is an e-commerce growth platform that offers advertisers retargeting products for cross-platform, cross-device display advertising.
+The company’s former Head of Creative, Chris Staton, managed the marketing web team, which includes a front-end web developer and a hybrid front- and back-end web developer.

-In 2013, AdRoll had already made a name for itself in the retargeting space and was looking toward a broader goal: helping companies act on customer data to deliver successful marketing campaigns.
-As the company grew, they decided to migrate their site from an in-house solution to a system that allowed marketing more flexibility to make changes.
+With AdRoll confident in it’s work in the retargeting space, it was looking toward a broader goal: helping companies act on customer data to deliver successful marketing campaigns.
+As the company grew, they decided to migrate their site from an in-house solution to a system that allowed the marketing team more flexibility to make changes.

-An important requirement for AdRoll’s marketing team was that the new website let them move quickly — publish new content, manage campaigns, and optimize the site without initiating large projects with engineering.
+An important requirement for AdRoll’s marketing team was the new website platform let them move quickly — publish new content, manage campaigns, and optimize the site without initiating large projects with engineering.
 In turn, the engineering team wanted marketing to have the freedom it needed without jeopardizing the site’s security or performance.

 As AdRoll was debating which technology to use, marketing and IT discussed their concerns.
 They evaluated how well each option would enable the marketing team and how it might rate in performance, security, and total cost of ownership.

-AdRoll ultimately chose Pantheon because it allowed the marketing team the independence it wanted while maintaining the highest level of performance and security.
-The platform’s automated security and performance monitoring lets them run a robust, secure site without using developers’ time to implement content changes.
+Ultimately, AdRoll chose Pantheon because it gave the marketing team the independence it wanted while maintaining the highest level of performance and security.
+The platform’s automated security and performance monitoring lets them run a robust, secure site without using their developers’ time to implement content changes.

 Migration and Launch on Pantheon

 As they prepared to migrate their site to Pantheon, AdRoll looked to their dedicated onboarding team at Pantheon to help them pull off a successful launch.
-The launch team took them through a 30-day launch plan, running checks on speed and performance and load-testing before going live.
-By the time launch day arrived AdRoll’s site was optimized and ready to go, with the entire team trained on how to use Pantheon’s platform and developer tools.
+The launch team took them through a 30-day launch plan, running checks on speed and performance and load testing before going live.
+By the time launch day arrived, AdRoll’s site was optimized and ready to go, with the entire team trained on how to use Pantheon’s WebOps platform and developer tools.
 Staton describes the migration:

 Without Pantheon, the migration process for our site would have taken two to three times longer with the previous engineering-driven systems and processes.
 I couldn’t imagine doing another site migration of this scale without Pantheon.

-While the engineering team was already cranking out new features and improving the product, AdRoll’s developers enjoy the smoother workflow on Pantheon.
-Identical dev, test, and live environments allow them to employ best practices around continuous integration and ensure code pushes don’t cause problems in production.
+While the engineering team was cranking out new features and improving the product, AdRoll’s developers enjoyed the smoother workflow on Pantheon.
+Identical Dev-Test-Live environments allow them to employ best practices around continuous integration and ensure code pushes don’t cause problems in production.

 The marketing team’s lives are easier, too.
-Since migrating to Pantheon, they no longer have to worry about waiting for engineering to push code for basic content changes.
+Since migrating to Pantheon, they no longer have to wait for engineering to push code for basic content changes.
 Content gets updated more quickly and improves potential for lead generation through marketing campaigns and resources.